• Skip to primary navigation

 Italian buttercream is made with sugar syrup, egg whites, and butter, while French buttercream is made the same way but with egg yolks.
 They both have a creamy, meringue-like texture, but egg yolks give French buttercream a custard-like color and consistency.

-Tips for using butter in French Buttercream
+🧈 Tips for using butter in French Buttercream

 When making French Buttercream it's essential that your butter is room temperature.
 This means that it is malleable and soft - if cutting with a butterknife, the knife should easily glide through the softened butter.

-This being said, the result of this buttercream is naturally a pale yellow without the addition of raspberry sauce.
+This being said, the result of this buttercream is naturally a pale yellow without the addition of raspberry puree.
 If you choose not to add any additional ingredients or gel food coloring and want a bright white buttercream, I would stick to using either Italian or Swiss Meringue buttercream, or combat the yellow with a touch of blue gel food coloring to cancel out the yellow hues (gotta love the magic of color theory!).

-Rich with Egg Yolks
+🥚 Rich with Egg Yolks

 French buttercream saves the day when you are left with one too many egg yolks after making macarons, meringue, or other recipes that require a large number of egg whites.

-Other egg yolk recipe examples are Hollandaise Sauce, Lemon Curd and Yuzu Mousse!
+Other egg yolk recipe examples are Hollandaise Sauce, Lemon Curd and Yuzu Chocolate Mousse!
 These are all recipes that require more than one egg yolk - when making an egg white heavy recipe I set aside my egg yolks and utilize them in some way rather than discarding them as they are liquid gold!

 Finished raspberry french buttercream in a bowl.